AmirShkolnik/DidYouKnow/README.md

 Kaisei HarunoUmi

 [Google Fonts](https://fonts.google.com/) is a popular choice for importing fonts to use in your project, as it doesn't require you to download the fonts to use them.

+I use the -webkit-text-stroke: 0.5px #be945b; for the headline.

 ### Imagery